NMTS Funding Priorities

 Thank you for your interest in Note-Able Music Therapy Services.
 While we have many great programs and services to support, below are our top funding priorities.
 This is what you can make happen with a grant of $1,000 to $10,000.

 Our current funding priorities are:

 1. Individual Music Therapy (On-Site)

 Music therapy is the use of music as a therapeutic tool to effect change in people’s lives.
 Music therapists are licensed and certified allied health professionals, who are trained to work with a broad range of diagnoses across multiple domains, including physical, emotional, relational, neurological, speech, and developmental.

 Participants in our individual music therapy sessions include children and adults with developmental disabilities, people with dementia/Alzheimer’s, strokes, traumatic brain injury, addiction, and mental health challenges.
 While music therapy is well-documented by years of research and has been a critical element for many people’s recovery, it has yet to be covered by insurance in Nevada.
-NMTS provides low cost and sliding fee scale therapy services in order to meet the demand of the Truckee Meadows community.
+NMTS provides low cost and sliding fee scale therapy services in order to meet community demand.

 A grant of $1,200 supports one person in weekly music therapy sessions for one year.

 Our Exploring Music and Dance classes are for people with a range of developmental disabilities, including Down syndrome, cerebral palsy, traumatic brain injury, and autism.
 These classes are adaptive, which means that the instruction is adapted to meet the needs of the participants so that everyone has the opportunity to be successful.
 This is a critical need in our community, because children and adults with disabilities are regularly told they are not welcome to participate in standard music and dance programs.
 Classes are held weekly, and include several community performances and social events through the year.

 These classes are designed to: